ayushgupta35/RateMyProfessors/README.md

 3. Enable **Developer Mode**.
 4. Click on **Load unpacked** and select the folder where you cloned/downloaded the repository.
 5. Navigate to your University of Washington MyPlan account and log in.
 The professor ratings will appear automatically next to your courses.

-### Permissions

-This extension requires:
-- **Active Tab**: To display professor ratings directly on your MyPlan page.
-- **Host Permissions**: To access and fetch data from RateMyProfessors.

 ### Privacy & Data Collection